-CBI provides an extensive range of services to exporters from developing countries wishing to enter the European market.
+The Centre for the Promotion of Imports from Developing Countries (CBI) provides a wide range of services to exporters from developing countries wishing to enter the European market.
 Services offered by CBI include export coaching programmes, training and coaching, distance learning and guidance, company visits, market information and multiple trade fair participation.

-The IPD provides exporters from developing countries with opportunities to meet European, particularly German importers.
-In addition, the IPD also prepares market reports that help exporters enter the European market.
+The Import Promotion Desk (IPD) provides exporters from developing countries opportunities to meet European, particularly German importers.
+Additionally, the IPD also prepares market reports that help exporters enter the European market.

 Joining a trade promotion programme is very important for exporters in developing countries.
-The European market is very competitive with stringent regulations, so it is necessary for exporters of natural ingredients from developing countries to take advantage of all the resources available to increase your chances of success.
+The European market is very competitive with stringent regulations.
+It is therefore necessary for exporters of natural ingredients from developing countries to follow this tip and take advantage of all the resources available to increase your chances of success.